younhash/DMB/README.md

 On the App.js file, I will have state define and have componets in side home component.
 See images on top.
-Changes to the IMAGE  => APP => HOME => HEADER, NUMBERS, PROGRAMMING QUOTES, PROGRAMMING JOKES, FOOTER
+Changes to the IMAGE: APP => HOME => HEADER, NUMBERS, PROGRAMMING QUOTES, PROGRAMMING JOKES, FOOTER

 ## Priority Matrix